Brewers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.
+- The Brewers have played as the favorite in five of their past 10 games and won two of those contests.

-- In their last 10 games with a total, the Brewers and their opponents are 6-4-0 when it comes to hitting the over.
+- When it comes to hitting the over, the Brewers and their opponents are 6-4-0 in their last 10 games with a total.

 Brewers Betting Records & Stats

-- The Brewers have compiled an 8-3 record in games they were favored on the moneyline (winning 72.7% of those games).
+- The Brewers have gone 8-4 in games they were listed as the moneyline favorite (winning 66.7% of those games).

-- Milwaukee has played as moneyline favorites of -160 or shorter in just two games this season, which it lost both.
+- Milwaukee has played as moneyline favorites of -175 or shorter in only one game this season, which it lost.

-- The Brewers have an implied moneyline win probability of 61.5% in this matchup.
+- The implied moneyline probablility for this matchup gives the Brewers a 63.6% chance to win.

-- Milwaukee has combined with opponents to go over the total 11 times this season for an 11-11-0 record against the over/under.
+- Milwaukee has played in 23 games with over/under set, and have combined with opponents to go over the total 11 times (11-12-0).

 - The Brewers have not had a spread set for an outing this season.